phoenixframework/phoenix/guides/plug.md

   plug HelloWeb.Router
 ```

-The default Endpoint plugs do quite a lot of work.
+The default endpoint plugs do quite a lot of work.
 Here they are in order:

 - [Plug.Static](https://hexdocs.pm/plug/Plug.Static.html) - serves static assets.
 Since this plug comes before the logger, serving of static assets is not logged

 - [Phoenix.CodeReloader](https://hexdocs.pm/phoenix/Phoenix.CodeReloader.html) - a plug that enables code reloading for all entries in the web directory.
 It is configured directly in the Phoenix application

-- [Plug.RequestId](https://hexdocs.pm/plug/Plug.RequestId.html) - generates a unique request id for each request.
+- [Plug.RequestId](https://hexdocs.pm/plug/Plug.RequestId.html) - generates a unique request ID for each request.

 - [Plug.Telemetry](https://hexdocs.pm/plug/Plug.Telemetry.html) - adds instrumentation points so Phoenix can log the request path, status code and request time by default.

 - [Plug.Parsers](https://hexdocs.pm/plug/Plug.Parsers.html) - parses the request body when a known parser is available.
-By default parsers parse urlencoded, multipart and JSON (with `jason`).
+By default parsers parse URL-encoded, multipart and JSON (with `jason`).
 The request body is left untouched when the request content-type cannot be parsed

 - [Plug.MethodOverride](https://hexdocs.pm/plug/Plug.MethodOverride.html) - converts the request method to PUT, PATCH or DELETE for POST requests with a valid `_method` parameter

 - [Plug.Head](https://hexdocs.pm/plug/Plug.Head.html) - converts HEAD requests to GET requests and strips the response body

 - [Plug.Session](https://hexdocs.pm/plug/Plug.Session.html) - a plug that sets up session management.
-Note that `fetch_session/2` must still be explicitly called before using the session as this Plug just sets up how the session is fetched
+Note that `fetch_session/2` must still be explicitly called before using the session as this plug just sets up how the session is fetched

 In the middle of the endpoint, there is also a conditional block: